mrets/Help/hourly_data_make_an_hourly_claim.md

 <br>
 </br>

 ### 6. You will now see a new feature in the retirement process.
 Click on "Hourly Claim?".
-If this button is not clickable, your selected Certificates are not eligible for an Hourly Claim.
+If you are not able to click the button, your selected Certificates are ineligible for an Hourly Claim.

 <p align="center">
   <img src="https://github.com/mrets/photos/blob/master/Hourly_Claim_5.png?raw=true">